<

 Industrial Revolution

-2. Why did life in towns become worse during the Industrial Revolution?
+2. Why was life difficult for many people during the Industrial Revolution?

 Democracy in Britain